Right to repair and the OPC: Essential information and tools

 - Any situation where no merchant, as defined under the CPA, is involved.

-In order to file a complaint, one needs to be aware of the process.
+In order to file a report, one needs to be aware of the process.
 It is as follows:

-- Admissibility verification: The OPC assesses whether the complaint falls within its jurisdiction.
+- Admissibility verification: The OPC assesses whether the report falls within its jurisdiction.

-- Complaint registration: If admissible, the complaint is recorded in the merchant’s file.
+- Report registration: If admissible, the report is recorded in the merchant’s file.

 - Analysis and follow-up: An officer contacts the complainant to obtain necessary documentation.